ewingjm/development-hub/README.md

 **Note: the Common Data Service package Yeoman generator will scaffold a build and repository compatible with the Development Hub.**

-### Set environment variables
+### Set solution environment variables

-There are four environment variables to set.
+There are four environment variables to set:

 - Solution Publisher Prefix
 - Azure DevOps Organization